-This class will be a step-by-step guide to developing an Injury and Illness Prevention Program required by SB198 (Statute Labor Code section 6401.7 (a) and Standard 8CCR Section 3203 (a).
+This course provides a step-by-step guide to developing an Injury and Illness Prevention Program required by SB198 (Statute Labor Code Section 6401.7 (a) and Standard 8 CCR Section 32103 (a).
+You will learn how to write and continually improve an Injury and Illness Prevention Program that includes a Code of Safe Practices, training plan and buy-in from management.